Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

-Here, the considered functions are discrete, i.e., we can expect exact computations on a Turing machine; that is, $f : \N^n \hookrightarrow \N$ is computable if there exists a Turing machine that accepts input $x$ exactly if $f(x)$ is defined, and, upon acceptance, leaves the string $f(x)$ on its tape.
-Detailed knowledge of recursive theory is not required for our purpose.
-It suffices to know that Turing-computable functions and recursive functions constitute the same class of function as already shown by Turing \cite{Turing37Equivalence}. \begin{Lemma} A function $f : \N^n \hookrightarrow \N$ is a recursive function if and only if it is computable by a Turing machine. \end{Lemma}
+The considered functions are discrete, i.e., we can expect exact computations on a Turing machine; that is, $f : \N^n \hookrightarrow \N$ is computable if there exists a Turing machine that accepts input $x$ exactly if $f(x)$ is defined, and, upon acceptance, leaves the string $f(x)$ on its tape.
+Detailed knowledge about recursive functions is not required for our purpose.
+It suffices to know that Turing-computable functions and recursive functions constitute the same class of function as shown by Turing himself \cite{Turing37Equivalence}. \begin{Lemma} A function $f : \N^n \hookrightarrow \N$ is a recursive function if and only if it is computable by a Turing machine. \end{Lemma}